 A stalking conviction in Colorado comes with a potential one to three years in prison and fines from $1,000 – $100,000 for the first offense.
 That jumps to a class four felony with two to six years in prison and fines from $2,000 to $500,000 for a subsequent offense or if the offense is committed in violation of a protection order.

-Free consultation with a harassment defense attorney
+Speak with a harassment defense attorney

 The seriousness of any harassment charge requires a serious defense attorney like James Newby who can help mount a strong defense against very significant allegations that can have a life-long impact.
-James is former El Paso County DA and an experienced and creative Colorado Springs assault attorney with proven defense results.
+James is a former El Paso County DA and an experienced and creative Colorado Springs assault attorney with proven defense results.
 If you are facing criminal harassment or stalking charges, you need an experienced criminal defense attorney.